Mohammadjamiu/tahugo_updated/content/how-to-tech/does-chatgpt-use-the-internet.md

 * [WebChatGPT Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/web-chatgpt/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search)
 * [WebChatGPT Chrome extension](https://chrome.google.com/webstore/detail/webchatgpt-chatgpt-with-i/lpfemeioodjbpieminkklglpmhlngfcn)

-In addition to that, OpenAI is working on plugins that will allow ChatGPT to access and process the information from the web or internet.
+In addition to that, OpenAI is working on plugins that will allow ChatGPT to access and process information from the web or internet.

 One of the ChatGPT's plugins – **WolframAlpha** can give response on complex mathematics problem which is up-to-date as you can see in the twitter snippet below.